janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 1. The plugin must:

-- import the `@backstage/backend-plugin-manager` package, as an alias to `janus-idp/backend-plugin-manager@v1.19.6` package,
+- import the `@backstage/backend-dynamic-feature-service` package,
 - add the `@janus-idp/cli` dependency, which provides a new, required, `export-dynamic-plugin` command.
 - add the `export-dynamic` script entry,
 - add the following elements to the package `files` list: